andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_users.md

 ### Description

-When a Bamboo Client user log outs, Bamboo Teamserver will call this model to update the username status to "offline" in the [users](../Database/collections.md#users) collection.
+When a Bamboo Client user logs out, Bamboo Teamserver will call this model to update the username status to "offline" in the [users](../Database/collections.md#users) collection.

 #### Function Arguments